 I find particularly annoying this premise of the article: summary judgment is bad because most cases that now go to summary judgment would settle early rather than go to trial.
 In other words, cases that should fail because they have not stated a claim under the law will still settle because the defendant will want to avoid the risks and costs of litigation.

-When you think about it, the mirror image of this insanity is caps on non-economic damages.
-Cases that should not be brought should be dismissed; juries verdicts in meaningful cases should be allowed to stand.
+When you think about it, the mirror image of this insanity is capped non-economic damages.
+Cases that should not be brought should be dismissed; juries verdicts in meaningful cases should stand without nullification by a damages cap.

 I’m more receptive to this Yale Law Journal article that argues for modifications to the law governing summary judgment.
 They argue for sanctions for motions for summary judgment that fail (and greater sanctions for frivolous motions) and evidence preclusion for evidence not raised in their motion.

 I have an even softer proposal.
 Lawyers who file unsuccessful motions for summary judgment cannot bill their clients for time spent drafting the motion (or, better, they have to donate the money to the Maryland Volunteer Lawyers Association).